-- 7.6.1 It is to be noted that: - (a) part-time work can be performed by agreement in the circumstances specified in the Family Leave Award; - (b) a copy of the Family Leave Award is required to be displayed in accordance with section 697 of the Act.

-7.6.2 The Family Leave Award also provides for the terms and conditions of leave associated with:

-- (a) Maternity leave

-- (b) Parental leave

-- (c) Adoption leave

-(d) Special responsibility leave for the care and support of the employee's immediate family or household.
+- 7.5.1 It is to be noted that: - (a) part-time work can be performed by agreement in the circumstances specified in the Family Leave Award; - (b) a copy of the Family Leave Award is required to be displayed in accordance with section 697 of the Act. - 7.5.2 The Family Leave Award also provides for the terms and conditions of leave associated with: - (a) Maternity Leave - (b) Parental Leave - (c) Adoption Leave - (d) Special Responsibility Leave for the care and support of the employee's immediate family or household.

-7.7 Public holidays
+7.6 Public holidays

-7.7.1 Subject to clause 7.7.7, all work done by any employee on:
+- 7.6.1 Subject to clause 7.6.4 all work done by any employee on:

-- the 1st of January;
+- the 1st January;

-- the 26th of January,
+- the 26th January;

 - Good Friday;

 - Easter Saturday (the day after Good Friday);

 - Easter Monday;

-- the 25th of April (Anzac Day);
+- the 25th April (Anzac Day);

-- the Birthday of the Sovereign;
+- The Birthday of the Sovereign;

 - Christmas Day;

 - Boxing Day; or

 - any day appointed under the Holidays Act 1983, to be kept in place of any such holiday

-shall be paid for at the rate of double time and a-half with a minimum of 4 hours.
+will be paid for at the rate of double time and a-half with a minimum of 4 hours.

-7.7.2 Labour Day
+7.6.2 Labour Day

-All employees covered by this Award shall be entitled to be paid a full day's wage for Labour Day (the first Monday in May or other day appointed under the Holidays Act 1983, to be kept in place of that holiday) irrespective of the fact that no work may be performed on such day, and if any employee concerned actually works on Labour Day, such employee shall be paid a full day's wage for that day and in addition a payment for the time actually worked by the employee at one and a-half times the ordinary rate prescribed for such work with a minimum of 4 hours.
+All employees covered by this Award shall be entitled to be paid a full day's wage for Labour Day (the first Monday in May or other day appointed under the Holidays Act 1983, to be kept in place of that holiday) irrespective of the fact that no work may be performed on such day, and if any employee concerned actually works on Labour Day, such employee shall be paid a full day's wage for that day and in addition a payment for the time actually worked at one and one-half times the ordinary rate prescribed for such work with a minimum of 4 hours.

-7.7.3 Annual show
+7.6.3 Annual show

-All work done by employees in a district specified from time to time by the Minister by notification published in the Industrial Gazette on the day appointed under the Holidays Act 1983, to be kept as a holiday in relation to the annual agricultural, horticultural or industrial show held at the principal city or town, as specified in such notification, of such district shall be paid for at the rate of double time and a-half with a minimum of 4 hours.
+All work done by employees in a district specified from time to time by the Minister by notification published in the Gazette on the day appointed under the Holidays Act 1983 to be kept as a holiday in relation to the annual agricultural, horticultural, or industrial show held at the principal city or town, as specified in such notification of such district shall be paid for at the rate of double time and one-half.